 The nonprofit partners of Got Your 6 have established tangible and measurable goals in six key pillars of veteran reintegration: jobs, education, health, housing, family, and leadership.
 All of the campaign’s nonprofit partners are, like BTC, Section 501(c)(3) public charities.
 Eight of the nonprofit partners have taken leading roles and created commitments in each of the six pillars that have demonstrated impact.
 Lead nonprofit partners develop a plan to track progress toward the goals, establish a method to engage the general public, and formulate a strategy to utilize the resources of the campaign.
-These commitments are registered with and tracked by the Clinton Global Initiative.
 Strategic nonprofit partners provide guidance to the campaign, contribute unique best practices, and assist in the execution of the activation campaign across all pillars.
 These nonprofits serve as the subject matter experts for the Got Your 6 campaign and work with the entertainment industry partners to drive strategic objectives.

 Use of Online and Mail Donations Designated for Got Your 6

 All donations directly support the work of the Got Your 6 campaign.
-In 2013 and 2014, Got Your 6 distributed more than $4.2 million in grants to our nonprofit partners.
+Since 2015, Got Your 6 has distributed more than $5 million in grants.
 Donate today and support our work to empower veterans and build stronger communities.

 Got Your 6 provides proof of progress, and all donations directly support the work of Got Your 6.

 Got Your 6 is a campaign of Be The Change, Inc.—a 501(c)(3) nonprofit organization under federal tax guidelines.
 Donations made to Got Your 6 are tax deductible to the extent allowed by law.

 All products sold in the online store for Got Your 6 directly support the work of Got Your 6 to empower veterans and strengthen communities.

 Because of their partnership with Got Your 6, our nonprofit partners receive millions of dollars in in-kind support and direct financial support.